2019 Tax Year Calculators, Forms

 See a basic overview of 2019 taxes for families and individuals.

 Did you know you can only file electronically when you are filing for the current tax year?
-See our present year tax calculators before you eFileIT by April 15 following a given tax year so you do not have to handle complicated forms.
+See our present year tax calculators before you eFileIT by the IRS April tax deadline so you do not have to handle complicated forms.

 Tax Calculate Your 2019 Return

 Important: If you expect a 2019 Tax Refund, you will not be subject to late filing penalties.
-If you do not claim your 2019 Tax Refund by filing your 2019 Return on or before 04/15/2023, you will no longer be able to claim it.
-Don't become part of the unclaimed tax refund statistic!
+If you did not claim your 2019 Tax Refund by filing your 2019 Return on or before 07/15/2023, you can no longer claim it.

 Tax Planning Tips During the Current Year: